 Small and medium businesses in all industries need to worry about social media.
 Ignoring commentary about your business won’t make it go away.
 People love to talk.
-They’ll talk about businesses that make them happy or satisfied, but they also talk about businesses that don’t satisfy and many times with far more enthusiasm.
-It’s just good business to pay attention to online groups, communities, and major review sites while scanning for your company name, or product brands and services you may sell.
-Feed it now and then, and address issues in a fair and timely manner, and your business benefits.
+They’ll talk about businesses that make them happy or satisfied, but they also talk about businesses that don’t satisfy many times with far more enthusiasm.
+It’s just good business to pay attention to online groups, communities, and major review sites while scanning for your company name or product brands and services you may sell.
+Feed it now and then, address issues in a fair and timely manner, and your business benefits.
 But it all starts with making wise social media business choices.

 Why deal with social media?

 Most businesses have customers that talk.
 It’s useful and easy for customer prospects to ask those seen as experienced as part of the research before buying.
 It could be a retail consumer product or service or a wholesale industrial product or service.
 There is a “community” of potential buyers or recommenders online somewhere with any business or industry.
 One task is to find them.
 It may be many knitting enthusiasts chatting about the most helpful yarn shops in a given area.
 It could be heavy equipment owners group members asking about local service companies or any of a million other possibilities.
 The point is, there are at least one or more groups or collections of people with a common social connection, need, or experience, and they are not bashful about sharing.
 This is where your company comes in.

 You can’t take part if you’re not visible